nruhl25/HCNM-model/README.md

 This repository contains examples of code written by Nathaniel Ruhl for the Horizon Crossing Navigational Method (HCNM).

 The directory "HorizonCrossingModel" contains code that I wrote for a final project in a computational physics class at Haverford College.
 In this project, I built a simplified, semi-analytical "toy model" that provides insight into the numerical methods involved in the full analysis of a horizon crossing ([Ruhl et. al., 2022](https://drive.google.com/file/d/1CyGdmpl5s5cof4TH3svCVJ63uJd-CwQ6/view?usp=sharing)).
-In oder to run code from this project, the following line must be added to the ~/.bashrc file where "[path/to/repo]" must be adjusted according to your computer's file structure:
+In oder to run code from this project, "HorizonCrossingModel/" must be the working directory.

-export PYTHONPATH="${PYTHONPATH}:[path/to/repo]/HorizonCrossingModel"

 ------------------------------